-Guy de Maupassant, the prolific, successful short story writer par excellence, was but one of a sizeable number of 19th-century Parisians who hated la tour Eiffel, the Eiffel Tower.
-He frequently ate lunch in the restaurant at the base of the tower, not because he liked the food (it is more than possible that he did not), but because only in that location could this man avoid the disgusting sight of the profile that seemed to appear in full view everywhere in Paris.
+Guy de Maupassant, the prolific, successful short story writer par excellence, was but one of a sizable number of 19th-century Parisians who hated la tour Eiffel, the Eiffel Tower.
+He frequently ate lunch in the restaurant at the base of the tower, not because he liked the food (it is more than possible that he did not), but because only in that location could this man avoid the disgusting sight of the profile that seemed to appear in full view — everywhere in Paris.

 You see, Paris was the home town of these artists.
 If they chose to use Paris within their art, a product that was subsequently marketed, then the profit from the artistic expression of an individual was one thing.
 But the crass marketing of Paris as a city, this salesmanship of Gustave Eiffel and his tower, that indecency had to be stopped by the artists of Paris.

 The French being French, and French artists being French artists, a Committee of Three Hundred was formed to protest the construction of this tower.
 There was, of course, a direct correlation, Cartesian in fact, drawn between the number of artists in the committee and the number of meters of the height of the tower: 300, or one artist for each meter.
-(I imagine that if ten more artists had wanted to be included in the committee they would have been turned away for logically aesthetic reasons.)
+(I imagine if ten more artists had wanted to be included in the committee they would have been turned away for logically aesthetic reasons.)

 The heated objections to the construction of this structural abomination were part of the ages-old argument about the uneasy alliance between architecture and engineering.
 This “debate” continues.

 Maupassant was joined by such artistic luminaires as Emile Zola, Alexandre Dumas, Paul Verlaine, Charles Gounod, and Jules Massenet.
-A petition was sent to (targeted at) the proper government official (bureaucrat): the Minister of Works and Commissioner for the Exposition (the international one of 1889).
-A copy of the petition was also handed to the newspaper which would best serve the cause of the Committee without causing that newspaper to lose any favor from the French government.
+A petition was sent to (targeted at) the proper government official (bureaucrat): The Minister of Works and Commissioner for the Exposition (the international one of 1889).
+A copy of the petition was also handed to the newspaper that would best serve the cause of the Committee without causing that newspaper to lose any favor from the French government.
 In this case, it was Le Temps.